 The outpatient HIV clinic provides ongoing care to over 850 veterans living with HIV, one of the largest within the VA system, and also extensive opportunities for clinical experience and research in HIV and HCV.

 - Multidisciplinary management of common ID problems including diabetic foot infections, endocarditis and cardiac device infections, and non-TB mycobacterial infections

 - Unique exposure to infectious complications in spinal cord injury patients

 - Comprehensive outpatient HIV clinic with particular focus on management and research of non-AIDS complications in an aging population and HCV co-infection

-As the site of their HIV continuity clinic, this location provides unparalleled educational experiences in the outpatient management of HIV disease and its myriad complications in a robust, patient-centric environment staffed by expert HIV faculty.
+As the site of the HIV continuity clinic, this location provides unparalleled educational experiences in the outpatient management of HIV disease and its myriad complications in a robust, patient-centric environment staffed by expert HIV faculty.
 Clinical training is supplemented by a weekly HIV lecture series to solidify key concepts and expose fellows to the latest advances in HIV medicine.

 - Comprehensive HIV outpatient care including management of complex treatment-experienced HIV patients and opportunistic infections

 - Dedicated weekly HIV lecture series covering basic HIV concepts and latest HIV scientific advances

 - Longitudinal clinic experience with panel of HIV patients over 24 months of clinical training